The 10 traits all great firefighters have

 Firefighting is a tough business, and firefighters — more than most other professionals — need to possess a multitude of skills and talents, not to mention the personal character necessary to properly and respectfully representing their department and profession.
 Combined with the unique work and living conditions place many demands on firefighters, this creates a long list of traits that are necessary for success.

 As a firefighter or a firefighter candidate, you must be aware of these traits and work toward them.
 You can bet that in an interview you'll be asked to show proof of such traits and be able to articulate them with examples.
 By clearly articulating such traits and giving examples from your own life, you will show the interview panel that you truly understand them and live by them.

-While there are dozens of essential traits firefighters must possess in order to find success on the fire ground and in the firehouse, I'm focusing on 10 of the most important.
+While there are dozens of essential traits firefighters must possess in order to find success on the fireground and in the firehouse, here are the 10 most important listed in no particular order.
 These are the traits that were the most frequently mentioned when firefighters around the country were asked to give the top three most important traits for the job.
-Some of the categories are very broad and could be broken down into many specific characteristics, but for the purposes of this article I have created ten very broad categories, listed in no particular order.

 Unlike famous figures such as actors and athletes, when public safety professionals end up in the headlines in a negative way, people don't remember their names; they remember the occupation and city associated with these stories.